Contents

 -

-We would recommend that you have a 2-stage process complaints, where a review can be conducted if either the reporting or defending party isn’t satisfied with the initial outcome.
-In practice we would recommend that a maximum of 2 committee members review the initial Stage 1 complaint and that if either the complainant or defending party request a review of the the stage 1 outcome it is then reviewed by a separate 2 members of the committee at Stage 2.
+We would recommend that you have a 2-stage complaints process, where a review can be conducted if either the reporting or defending party isn’t satisfied with the initial outcome.
+In practice we would recommend that a maximum of 2 committee members review the initial Stage 1 complaint and that if either the complainant or defending party request a review of the stage 1 outcome it is then reviewed by a separate 2 members of the committee at Stage 2.

 -